 1. Cream the butter properly

 To cream the butter, take your butter out of your refrigerator 1 hour before.
 The butter should be cold to the touch but warm enough to spread.
 Slice the butter into small pieces.
-After that, beat butter with sugar until the mixture increases in volume and become increasingly lighter in color.
+After that, beat butter with sugar until the mixture increases in volume and becomes increasingly lighter in color.
 Do not over mix the butter and sugar or it will lose the air you worked in and the cookies will not rise very well.

 2. Chop your chocolate chunks

 As explained before, I chopped my own chocolate chunks instead of chocolate chips.
 When you chop your own chunks of chocolate, the pieces come out in all different sizes.
-You cookies will hide a surprise in every bite as some cookies will have big chocolate chunks or even they only have little fragments of chocolate.
-I also like to use chopped chocolate because the the pieces tend to melt more than standard chocolate chips, which are designed to retain their shape when baked.
+Your cookies will hide a surprise in every bite as some cookies will have big chocolate chunks or even they only have little fragments of chocolate.
+I also like to use chopped chocolate because the pieces tend to melt more than standard chocolate chips, which are designed to retain their shape when baked.
 Feel free to use milk, semisweet, or bittersweet, whichever you prefer.

 3. Do not over bake them

 To trick to make these cookies gooey is to not over bake them.
 At the end of the baking time, these cookies will look soft and gooey.
-Just take them out of the oven and leave for a few minutes on your baking tray and they will start to harden.
+Just take them out of the oven and leave them for a few minutes on your baking tray and they will start to harden.

 4. Make ahead